ruby/www.ruby-lang.org/en/news/_posts/2013-08-06-status-issue.md

 We stopped ftp.ruby-lang.org via http and ftp, because some old packages of Ruby are broken.
 MD5 doesn't match as expected.

 We are investigating now.
-Detail infomation can be found in the following issue. https://github.com/ruby/www.ruby-lang.org/issues/259
+Detail information can be found in the following issue. https://github.com/ruby/www.ruby-lang.org/issues/259

 ## Update (2013-08-07 05:08 UTC)